 Therefore, celebrating a moment when parents can bring their little ones to church to have some of our leaders pray with them shows this act of obedience.

 If you have any further questions about the spiritual significance of baby dedications, please read below.

 Does this ensure salvation for my child?

 As parents we cannot decide our child’s salvation for them.
 Each individual must make their own decision about their relationship with Christ.
 When a child becomes old enough to understand the concept of sin and their responsibility for that sin before God, they are then ready to make a decision about salvation.
 This age of understanding is not a pre-determined age, it is when the child has a true understanding and is able to express that understanding of their faith in Jesus as their Saviour, even in a childlike way (Matthew 18:3, Mark 10:14-15, Luke 18:17).

 Parents can, however, lay a foundation by their teaching and example that will help a child be ready to make that most important decision.

 Is it the same as baptism?

-If you would like any more information about having your child dedicated, please help us by opening the link below and filling out the details so that we can plan for your baby’s dedication.
+If you would like any more information about having your child dedicated, please click the link below and fill in your details.